blackberry-garance/flowershow-app/README.md

 ---
-title: Publish your markdown quickly, easily and for free
+title: The best way to publish markdown powered websites
-description: Flowershow is a quick and easy way to publish your digital garden, Obsidian vault or any kind of markdown – no coding required.
-Sign up, connect your vault, and have your site online in 2 minutes!
-Fully-featured free forever plan available.
+description: Flowershow is the fast and easy way to create elegant markdown-based websites — for docs, handbooks, blogs and landing pages.
+No coding required.
+Sign up, connect your content, and have your site live in seconds!
 image: /assets/hero.png
 showHero: true
 showToc: false
 showEditLink: false
 showComments: false
 cta:
-  - label: Use Flowershow for free
+  - label: Start publishing for free
     href: https://cloud.flowershow.app/
 ---

 ## What is Flowershow?

 Flowershow is a quick and easy way to turn your markdown into an elegant website.
 No coding, no technical setup, no maintenance required.
 Just connect your content and publish with a click.
-Perfect for markdown-based digital gardens, documentation, blogs, wikis, websites including Obsidian vaults.
+Perfect for markdown-based docs, blogs, knowledgebases, landing pages and more.

-- Obsidian compatibile
-- Quick and easy
-- Free forever plan

-### Crafted for Obsidian

-Works with your existing Obsidian notes out of the box.
-No need to modify the syntax or change file layout.
-Not an obsidian fan?
-Flowershow will work with any CommonMark or GFM markdown files.
+- **Instant deployment**: Go live in seconds with zero configuration
+- **Folder-based publishing**: Point to a folder of Markdown files
+- **Multi-page navigation**: Automatically generates structured sites
+- **Hosted & beautiful by default**: No need for custom design or build tools
+- **Own your content**: Fully Markdown-native, no lock-in, Git-integrable
+- **Custom domains and themes**: Bring your own domain, style your site

 ### Instant Publishing